yutianwuldeo/GR6901/week3_git.md

 1. Click on “New Pull Request”
 1. Under “Compare changes”, make sure that `base` is set to `main`, and `compare` is set to the name of your feature branch, `fix-typo`
 1. Click on “Create Pull Request”
-1. A PR window should open up.
+1. A Pull Request window should open up.
 Provide a descriptive title, and any helpful comments that you want to communicate with the reviewers
-1. Click on “Create Pull Request” in the PR window.
+1. Click on “Create Pull Request” in the Pull Request window.

 ## Summary